yotamdavid/ferari_finel/README.md

 🛠️ **Build**: Starts with building a Docker image of the application, and pushing it to Docker Hub.

-✅ **Test**: After building, the application is deployed to a test cluster that create with terraform, by using k8s.
+✅ **Test**: After building, the application is deployed to a test cluster that create with terraform, by using K8s.

-🌐 **Deploy**: After successful testing, the application is deployed to a production cluster using ArgoCD.
+🌐 **Deploy**: After successful testing, the application is deployed to a production cluster using ArgoCD and K8s.

 📈 **Monitor**: Finally, the monitoring components (Prometheus and Grafana) are installed on the production cluster.